-Warfare has always been a dynamic field with constant developments and advancements over different time and place.
-On July 16, 1945, the first atomic bomb was detonated in New Mexico in the US and for the last almost 80 years, a nuclear weapon has been the biggest threat for humankind’s conflicts and wars.
+Warfare has always been a dynamic field with constant developments and advancements over different times and places.
+On July 16, 1945, the first atomic bomb was detonated in New Mexico in the US, and for the last almost 80 years, a nuclear weapon has been the biggest threat to humankind’s conflicts and wars.

 The ‘treaty on the nonproliferation of nuclear weapons’ that was signed in 1968 and the balance of powers among nation superpowers have stabilized the danger and created a relatively peaceful world.

-With the rise of technology, warfare has shifted to the cyberspace.
-In terms of military, cyber warfare is the most destructive weapon invented by humans as it does not provide the enemy any chance to respond.
-Although cyberwarfare remains an underground discussion of the military and governments, it is slowly crawling out to mainstream platforms.
+Now, with the rise of technology, warfare has shifted to cyberspace.
+In terms of military strength, cyber warfare is the most destructive weapon invented by humans as it does not provide the enemy any chance to respond.
+Although cyberwarfare remains an underground discussion of the military and governments, it is slowly crawling out to mainstream platforms and current conflicts, such as the ongoing conflict between Iran and Israel.
 A highly suggested movie that can explain the cyber warfare phenomenon is Zero Days.

 It is important to note that cyber warfare has different attacking methods.
 The most dangerous way to attack using cyber warfare is the ability to operate other devices in another location (similar to Stuxnet).
-There are other ways to use cyber warfare to get an advantage over rivals by acquiring (stealing) information or manipulation of another group (US 2016 election).
+There are other ways to use cyber warfare to get an advantage over rivals, such as acquiring (stealing) information or manipulating another group (US 2016 election).

-Cyber warfare occurs in various war/conflict dimensions (companies, individuals, terror groups, etc.) with the most advanced and dangerous one is among rival countries.
-More than 180 countries are developing cyber warfare operation, enhancing the battle and forming a new legitimate weapon.
+Cyber warfare occurs in various war/conflict dimensions (companies, individuals, terror groups, etc.), with the most advanced and dangerous one being among rival countries.
+More than 180 countries are developing cyber warfare operations, enhancing the battle and forming a new legitimate weapon.

 The most advanced cyber warfare countries

 Among all countries, the US has the most advanced cyber warfare technology.
 With the operation of the ‘United States Cyber Command’, the US is at the frontline of cyber technology, both defensive and offensive cyber warfare capabilities.
-However, the United States is also the most vulnerable country when it comes to cyber attacks.
-Due to its high usage of internet and online networks facilities, the US administration believes that cyberspace is a threat to national security.
+However, the United States is also the most vulnerable country when it comes to cyber-attacks.
+Due to its high usage of the internet and online network facilities, the US administration believes that cyberspace is a threat to national security.

 So far, according to different sources, five cyber attacks have been made by the US on other nations – the ‘Operation Olympic Games’ also called ‘Stuxnet’ and the attacks on Chinese mobile phones and telecommunication companies.
 Those have been the most familiar cyber attacks in recent years, thanks to Edward Snowden.